OmarrSakr/Yummy-Site/README.md

 Used for styling and layout, including frameworks like Bootstrap and Font Awesome for responsive design and iconography.

 <code>JavaScript:</code>
-Implements the application's logic and facilitates interactions with APIs to fetch real-time weather and prayer times data.
+Implements interactive features like the theme switcher, search functionality, and dynamic content loading.

+<code>jQuery:</code>
+Utilized for simplifying DOM manipulation and event handling

 <code>APIs:</code>
-Connects to weather and prayer times services to retrieve up-to-date information.
+For fetching data related to recipes, ingredients, and categories in real-time

 <code>JSON:</code>
 Data format used to handle information retrieved from APIs.